-- 1) Develop at least 24 units of rental housing assisted by HTF within developments that will provide 72 units in addition to HTF-assisted units. - 2) Developments receiving HTF must designate at least 20% of total units for HTF eligible households. - 3) Developments receiving HTF must designate at least 10% of HTF-assisted units for persons who are homeless or diagnosed with serious mental illness who will be connected with Supportive Services appropriate to their needs. - 4) Develop rental housing in High Opportunity areas and Poverty areas of the State (See Addendum A)/ (Exhibit 1 & 3)
+- 1) Developments receiving HTF must designate at least 20% of total units for HTF eligible households. - 2) Developments receiving HTF must designate at least 10% of HTF-assisted units for persons who are homeless or diagnosed with serious mental illness who will be connected with Supportive Services appropriate to their needs. - 3) Develop rental housing in High Opportunity areas and Poverty areas of the State (See Addendum A)/ (Exhibit 1 & 3)